cynthiateeters/hap-blog-starter/content/blog/hybit-intrinsic-layouts-lab.md

 ## Try it out!

-{% hapPose "waving", "HAP waving with his new intrinsic design knowledge", 180 %}
+{% hapPose "celebrating", "HAP celebrating one line replacing twenty", 300 %}

 I learned SO much building this lab!
 CSS went from "set exact pixel values" to "define flexible boundaries and trust the browser."
 The moment I stopped forcing exact column counts and started providing sizing rules was a total paradigm shift.